 Black Runs: 31km

-Known for its diverse slopes, Grindelwald is an ideal destination for everyone from beginners right through to the experienced skier.
+Known for its diverse slopes, Grindelwald is an ideal ski destination for everyone from beginners right through to the experienced skier.
 With 224km of slopes served by a fleet of increasingly modern lifts, you will have plenty to explore.
 Those who wish to go further afield can take the trails and lifts to Wengen to explore the shared ski area of Kleine Scheidegg; whilst both Mürren and Wengen additionally connect to further smaller ski areas.

-Grindelwald is ideal for a family ski holiday, as beginners will enjoy the gentle Bodmi slopes whilst intermediates can take advantage of the mass of red and blue runs which make up most of the resort’s terrain.
+The skiing in Grindelwald is ideal for a family ski holiday, as beginners will enjoy the gentle Bodmi slopes whilst intermediates can take advantage of the mass of red and blue runs which make up most of the ski resort’s terrain.
 A fantastic five-mile cruiser runs from the top of the Oberjoch chairlift back to the base of resort.
 Whilst Grindelwald is not commonly regarded for tougher skiing, there are some worthy off-piste exceptions in the Jungfraujoch region, as well as a few itineraries around the Oberjoch lift.

 Grindelwald’s large number of long winding paths may not be suited to total beginners, however boarders with a little more experience will enjoy the masses of wide open pistes and the snowpark in the Oberjoch ski area.
 Some steep off-piste runs in the Schreckfeld area are great for freeriders, and these can be accessed via a gondola ride from Grindelwald.